 While the latest study suggests that mindfulness could be an effective component of weight loss, previous research has shown mixed results.

-A 2015 systematic review of 19 other reports determined that the degree to which mindfulness was responsible for significant weight loss was unclear.
+A 2015 of 19 other reports determined that the degree to which mindfulness was responsible for significant weight loss was unclear.

-On the other hand, a 2014 review of 21 other reports found that mindfulness proved to be en effective tool at changing unhealthy eating behaviors, such as binge eating and emotional eating.
+On the other hand, a of 21 other reports found that mindfulness proved to be en effective tool at changing unhealthy eating behaviors, such as binge eating and emotional eating.

 Authors of last month’s report say that further studies are needed to advance the topic.